 When you mark a component as a service component in one of the PowerBuilder wizards, PowerBuilder installs the component as a service in EAServer at deployment time.

-This is equivalent to adding the component to the list of services for the server by modifying its com.sybase.EAServer.server.services property.
+In EAServer 5.x, this is equivalent to adding the component to the list of services for the server by modifying its com.sybase.EAServer.services property.